-Join Adam Wilbert for an in-depth discussion in this video Adding charts, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Adding charts, part of Access 2007: Forms and Reports.

 The chart control can give insight into your business's metrics by presenting a…dynamic, graphic view of your data that changes as your database grows.…Unlike exporting data to Excel and graphing there, creating your graphs…directly within Access maintains the live, always updated link to your data…tables and queries.…Further, paring a chart with a query gives you all the flexibility of adding…query criteria to instantly refine the chart's dataset.…The Chart Object within Access is a feature that hasn't been updated in several versions…and it can be a little bit difficult to work with.…

 I will leave it to you to decide if the insight that they provide is worth the…effort it takes to create them.…But in this movie, we are going to create a chart object.…And in the next movie, we will bring this chapter full circle and incorporate…some of the other form controls that will take user input and alter the charts parameters.…Now the first thing we want to do is identify what it is that we want to chart.…

 - Organizing form elements

 - Linking to external content